softonic/laravel-transactional-event-publisher/README.md

 #### Async middleware

-You need to configure the middleware you want to publish the events.
+The async middleware is just responsible to delay the action, so you need to configure the real middleware that is who will publish the messages.
 For example:
 ```php
     /*
      |--------------------------------------------------------------------------